CHJX-FM: History

+105.9 FM

+CHJX-FM's logo when it was launched as Grace FM in 2004.

-Sound of Faith Broadcasting received CRTC approval to broadcast on the FM dial at 105.9 MHz on December 9, 2002 with an effective radiated power of 10 watts.
+Sound of Faith Broadcasting received Canadian Radio-television and Telecommunications Commission (CRTC) approval for operations on December 9, 2002.
+It originally had an effective radiated power of 10 watts and broadcast at 106.9 MHz.
 The CRTC got 186 letters of support of the application.

 CHJX-FM began on-air testing in February 2004.
-After fundraising the station began broadcasting from 100 Fullarton st with a transmitter atop One London Place.
+After fundraising, the station began broadcasting from studios at 100 Fullarton Street.
+Its transmitter was atop One London Place.

-CHJX-FM's logo when it was launched as Grace FM in 2004.

 In 2006 Sound of Faith Broadcasting applied for a frequency change for CHJX-FM from 105.9 FM to 98.1 FM.
 Despite support for the change from listeners and other stations, the CRTC denied the application.